 A diagnostic hearing evaluation is the first step in determining your hearing capabilities.
-If you have a hearing loss, it will determine the type, degree and configuration of the hearing loss and the treatment options that are appropriate.
-The cause of a hearing loss may be as minor as excessive earwax or a serious medical condition.
+If you have a hearing loss, it will determine the type, degree, and configuration of the hearing loss and the treatment options that are appropriate for you.
+The cause of a hearing loss may be as minor as excessive earwax or as serious as a medical condition.

 Diagnostic hearing evaluations identify hearing loss and give your Audiologist important information to help determine the best course of action for treatment.
 Some types of hearing loss can be treated medically or surgically, so it’s important that these types of hearing loss be ruled out before hearing aids or other treatments are considered.

-If it is determined that you could benefit from hearing aids, the diagnostic hearing evaluation helps your Audiologist know which hearing aids will be most appropriate for your hearing needs.
+If it is determined you could benefit from hearing aids, the diagnostic hearing evaluation helps your Audiologist decide on the hearing aids that will be most appropriate for your hearing needs.

 A licensed audiologist will perform all of your services at the Hearing Center at Eye Consultants of Atlanta.